nicolasessisbreton/pyzehe/f_where_next/regex.md

 from
 client_info as a inner join policy_info as b on a.guid=b.guid where a.city='panama' and b.premium>1e3

-# example 2
-some vba code to refactor to python
-	from web or eoe

 # methods
 	- simple substitution